Your health records

 What sort of things can CRIS help with?

-CRIS helps us look at large amounts of information stored in patient records more easily.
+CRIS is a useful tool to help researchers and staff use de-identified information from the electronic patient records to answer questions more easily.
 Here are some examples of the questions that could be looked at:

 • Do people’s home living arrangements affect how long people spend in hospital?